All events are virtual and subject to change.

 Penmanship workshop #1 with R.B.
 Bartgis.

 Murder mystery game.
-(Introduced by Susannah Fullerton)
+(With special appearance by Susannah Fullerton)

 Screen on your own: "Bridgerton," Episode 1.